10 Effective Tips to Help Your Itching Dog Feel More Comfortable

 Does My Dog Have Fleas?

 If your dog is itching and scratching, fleas are still the most common problem he might be facing.
+Look at his skin closely and see if you can find a flea or a black speck of "flea dirt".
+Take the dirt from your dogs skin and put it on a wet paper towel; if the paper towel turns red around the dirt it is actually dried blood that has been passed by a flea.
 Over ¾ of the dogs that are presented for allergies are suffering from flea allergies, even though some have other problems.

 What other problems?
 Atopy (inhalant allergies) is one of the most common reason dogs are taken in for skin evaluations.
 Some dogs are allergic to common household allergens like dust mites and cockroaches, some are allergic to molds, and still others are allergic to pollen and plant spores found out in the yard.

 Skin testing does not work that well in dogs and blood testing is available but not reliable.

 Food allergies are another problem effecting dogs but are a let loss common; if your dog is suffering from itching year round almost 40% have food and inhalant allergies.
 Contact allergies are yet another problem but seen even less often than that.

 Sometimes you can figure out what is wrong, but if you take the dog in for numerous trips to the vet and you still aren’t sure, how do you keep your indoor allergic dog more comfortable?

 Found in carpet, bedding, and in the air after dusting or vacuuming.

 Found in kitchens, areas where dog food or water are available.

 Found outside when the cool weather is over, this is also a problem in moist houses and those with house plants.